 Not only does it look really nice (and make those angels sing!), but it means you know exactly what is in each container.
 No guess work.

 My sugar and brown sugar are contained in the Sistema Bakery Sugar container (affiliate link).

 Why hello flours!
-Nice to meet you. 🙂 They are just sitting there inspiring me to make something.
+Nice to meet you. 🙂 They are just sitting there all labeled and inspiring me to make something.